 Did you know that MODX Revolution began in 2006?
 Didn't think so.
 And honestly, I had forgotten until I pulled up the contributor graph below in our recently-completed Github issue migration for MODX Revolution

 While we didn't catch all the contributors to date—we had no way to do so and complete this in 2014—it's fun to see who's done what and when.
-We'd like to especially thank Raphael Sofaer who created the original script we modified to get our data out of Redmine, Ivan Žužak at Github for coordinating the import and testing it repeatedly for us, and Kyle S, a friend that helped script the formatting and merging of data points so we could migrate into Github.
+We'd like to especially thank Raphael Sofaer who created the original script we modified to get our data out of Redmine, Ivan Žužak at Github for coordinating the import and testing it repeatedly for us, and Elizabeth S, a friend that helped script the formatting and merging of data points so we could migrate into Github.

 Github Issues come without a lot of things that some people think are OMG-important for tracking bugs and planning software.
 We think it's a relief and are embracing the simplicity as it aligns with what we're doing as a company and with our vision for the software overall.